 |Display||720p High definition display, a greater monitor (9 inches) 8 bits for colored every channel|

 |Internet Connections||Requires a Microsoft account for properly setting up the device.
 Requires connectivity for updating the system and downloading new features.|

-The CPU requirements can be surprising since the only difference between Windows 10 and Windows 11 is that it does n’t support a 32-bits CPU or 1-core CPU.
+Windows 10 and Windows 11 is that it doesn’t support a 32-bits CPU or 1-core CPU.
 Intel 8th generation and AMD Zen 2 APUs are compatible with Windows 11.
 However, laptops older than 3 years may not support Windows 11.

 Windows 11 Features and their Requirements

 There have been newly installed features for Windows 11.
 However, there are various requirements for using these features.
 These are: